zaidnaseer/AlgoVisualizer/README.md

 ***How to Contribute***

-1.  **Fork the repository** and create a new branch for your changes.
+1.  **Fork and clone the repository** and create a new branch for your changes.
 2.  **Make your changes** and ensure everything is working as expected.
 3.  **Submit a pull request** with a clear description of your changes.